Graduate Application Process Overview

 1. Applicant Contacts Unit Directly

 Potential applicants are advised to contact the specific unit for information specific to their program.
 This could include, but is not limited to, application information, unit deadlines, document requirements and space availability in the program.

 Upon receiving the unit specific information, applicants can apply online using Radius

 3. Unit Responds to Applicant

 Upon notification of the electronic application package, the department then determines whether they may or may not be able to accommodate the applicant.

 Unit Rejects Application

-At this point, if the Department cannot accommodate the applicant (for example, there is no funding or supervisor available), the Department may choose to inform the student that there are not sufficient resources to consider their application and must fill out the ‘Department Recommendation’ section in UMGradConnect and indicate ‘Rejection’.
-If a department chooses to send a letter to the student indicating that they cannot accept them at this time, the department must inform FGS (this prevents duplicate letters from being sent to the applicant).
-If a letter has been issued by the Department, and FGS is notified, FGS will not issue a formal letter.
+At this point, if the Department cannot accommodate the applicant (for example, there is no funding or supervisor available), the Department may choose to inform the student that there are not sufficient resources to consider their application and must fill out the ‘Department Recommendation’ section in UMGradConnect and indicate ‘Reject’ in AppReview.
+The Department has the option to customize the rejection letter in AppReview either with pre-defined comments and/or by entering a custom reason.

 Unit Accepts Application